 She expected excellence and taught it by example.
 She taught me how to build and nurture a team and organize a community.
 She protected her staff when under fire.
 She let her staff see her mistakes and taught me about forgiveness and humility.
 She asked me what my dreams were, the thwarted and the still unrealized.
 She fostered my creativity by making space and time for me to teach dance at the community center.
 She encouraged me to take risks.

-And perhaps, most importantly, Peg listened to my Stories, a skill I have honed over the years which has become another cornerstone of my coaching work.
-The late Peg Rogers was a short, round, dynamic woman of courage and vision – a woman with a big laugh, heart and footprint whose full impact on my work would take many years to realize.
+And perhaps, most importantly, Peg listened to my stories, a skill I have honed over the years that has become another cornerstone of my coaching work.
+The late Peg Rogers was a short, round, dynamic woman of courage and vision – a woman with a big laugh, heart, and footprint whose full impact on my work would take many years to realize.

-Try this: If you had SuperVision, what would you see in a colleague you are challenged by?
-What would you shift in yourself, and what would you change in how you help her or him become the vision of that person you see?
+Try this: If you had SuperVision, what higher self would you see in a colleague you are challenged by?
+What would you shift in yourself, and what would you change in how you help her, him, or them become the vision of that person you see?